 The Policy Committee Bylaws are copied below.

-Please read our platform planks below:
+Please read our platforms below:

 County Committee Reform (adopted January 2020)